-Sometime after that Andrew emigrated to New Zealand and was working as a labourer for James Grant in Fairlie, Canterbury District, South Island when war was declared.
+Later that year, Andrew emigrated to New Zealand and was working as a farm labourer for James Grant, Greyhills, in Fairlie, Canterbury District, South Island when war was declared.

 Andrew volunteered on 14th August 1914 in Timaru, New Zealand and enlisted into the Canterbury Infantry Battalion, 2nd (South Canterbury) Company which embarked on the Athenic on 23rd September 1914 but had to wait for escort ships to arrive.
 They departed as a fleet of ten transport ships and four escorts on 15th October 1914, disembarking at Alexandria on 3rd December 1914.
 They camped at Zeitoun, four miles from Cairo and began combat training, although on 9th December, Andrew received detention for going AWOL, perhaps exploring the sights of Cairo.